edhzsz/MLUND/projects/smartcab/Report.md

 the last destination failure is in the first 2 trial in more than 50% of the time and is executed without penalties in the last 8 trials.
 This means that this agent is learning to follow the directions and learning the driving rules faster than the previous agent.

+An example of the number of penalties per trial is shown below.
+It is possible to see that, like the previous agent, the agent is not penalized most of the time after the first 2 (instead of 5) trials.

 ![Penalties per trial for the with agent](charts/input_with_waypoint_without_right_and_reduced_left_penalties_per_trial_sample.png)